Tsuk1ko/nhentai-helper/README.md

 ## Recommended scripts

 - [Super-preloader](https://github.com/machsix/Super-preloader)
-  Let you have unlimited drop-down page turning experience in the manga list page.
+  A userscript for auto loading paginated web pages.
+It will join pages together, which is useful on manga list page.